-- 1. Remove the sonde Sleeve and the Wiper (see section 12.1).
+- 1. Remove the sonde Sleeve.
 Remove the storage cap from the pH electrode, wash the sonde in de-ionised water, dry the sonde thoroughly then gently lower the sonde into warm Point 1 solution. - 2.
 Connect the AquaSonde and stir the sonde until the temperature and ISE readings are completely stable (shaded green).
 A minimum of five minutes is recommended. - 3.
 Ensure the temperature of the solution is between 20°C and 40°C (68°F 104°F).